 DUI In North Dakota

 DUI cases in North Dakota have both an administrative component and a criminal component.
-While the issues are similar, the administrative and criminal components are independent proceedings that present separate potential consequences,
+While the issues are similar, the administrative and criminal components are independent proceedings that present separate potential consequences.
+Below is some additional information about these components:

-The criminal component is the criminal charge filed against the driver resulting in a potential criminal record, jail time, probation, chemical dependency evaluation and treatment, fines, and court costs.
+- Criminal component: The criminal component is the criminal charge filed against the driver resulting in a potential criminal record, jail time, probation, chemical dependency evaluation and treatment, fines and court costs.

 Additional Collateral Consequences Of DUI